iros/spotify-npr-allsongs/README.md

+# Deprecated!

+Spotify no longer has apps in desktop client.
+Let this be a little piece of history.

-# Spotify NPR All Songs Considered Sample app
+### Spotify NPR All Songs Considered Sample app

 ## Installation
 1. Open Terminal, `mkdir ~/Spotify`